craftcms/docs/docs/5.x/upgrade.md

 The usage of any merged fields in field layouts and templates will remain the same after merging global field definitions.
 Any overridden names, handles, instructions, and so on will remain.
 One exception here is if a name or handle override is present but the same as the merged global field’s name: Craft clears the override so that it can be better kept in sync, moving forward.

 ::: tip
 Don’t like how Craft grouped some of the fields?
 You can skip any proposed merge and come back to the command later—say, after [manually merging](#manually-merging-fields) a few of the fields.
 :::

+Merged fields’ search keywords are also combined, which may affect the quality of results when [searching by field handles](system/searching.md#multi-instance-fields).

 #### Manually Merging Fields